mirchow/HungerFreeCity/README.md

 # Hunger Free City

-Hunger Free City provides easy communication channel for People to understand what needs Food Banks in their area have.
-Food Banks list top needed items, so that users, when they are shopping for donations items, can understand what the real needs really are.
+Connecting people to the needs of Community.

-This forked repo is an alternative implementation implemented using freely accessible software.
+Hunger Free City provides easy way to find out what the needs of your local community are.
+Food Banks list top needed items, so that users, when they are shopping for donations items, can understand what the real needs are.

-Node.js + Mongodb server, iOS Swift, Android for application
+This forked repo is an alternative implementation implemented using freely accessible software using Node.js + Mongodb server, iOS Swift, Android.

-For the original Xamarin .Net project, please go to  https://github.com/markradacz/HungerFreeCity
+For the original Xamarin and .Net project, please go to  https://github.com/markradacz/HungerFreeCity